What1s1ove/bs-content-challenge/block-or-inline/block-or-inline.md

 ## 7 types of HTML Element

-Each element in HTML falls into zero or more categories that group elements with similar characteristics together has its own content model and other nuances and features.
+Each element in HTML falls into zero or more categories that group elements with similar characteristics together and has its own content model and other nuances and features.
 For example, [the p element](https://html.spec.whatwg.org/multipage/grouping-content.html#the-p-element):

 <p align="center">
   <img src="./img/p-element.jpg" alt="Invalid markup">